EarthObservationSimulator/instrupy/docs/miscellaneous.rst

     SAR pure side looking geometry illustration.

-.. _manuv_desc:
+.. _maneuv_desc:

 Maneuverability and corresponding Field Of Regard (FOR) calculations
 =====================================================================

-There are four types of maneuver which can be specified by the user.
-Depending on the geometry of the underlying FOV/ SceneFOV, a FOR is calculated as described below.
+The maneuverability is specified with reference to the NADIR_POINTING_FRAME.
+The maneuver specifications describe the angular-space, where the pointing axis of the sensor can be positioned.

+The FOR is characterized in terms of a proxy-sensor setup.
+The proxy sensor setup is further characterized by orientation (wrt the NADIR_POINTING frame) of the proxy-sensor and a spherical polygon/circle specification of the proxy-sensor's field-of-view.
+This proxy-sensor setup allows to calculate all coverage opportunities by the satellite-sensor pair, taking into account the satellite and/or sensor maneuverability.

+Following maneuver categories are recognized: :code:`FIXED`, :code:`CIRCULAR`, :code:`SINGLE_ROLL_ONLY` and :code:`DOUBLE_ROLL_ONLY`.
+All maneuvers are with respect to the NADIR_POINTING_FRAME.

 1. :code:`"@type":"Fixed"`

-   This is equivalent to specifying a no-maneuver.
-The resulting FOR is equal to the instrument FOV/ SceneFOV.
+   This option is equivalent to specifying no-maneuver.
+The resulting FOR is a proxy-sensor instrument with the same orientation and FOV as the original input sensor.

 2. :code:`"@type":"CIRCULAR"`

-    This maneuver option indicates that the pointing axis can be maneuvered within a circular region (within a user-defined angular diameter) about the z-axis (nadir-direction).
+    This maneuver option indicates that the pointing axis can be maneuvered within a circular region (corresponding to a specified angular diameter) *around* the z-axis (nadir-direction).
 The rotation about the pointing axis is unrestricted.
-    The resulting FOR per sensor FOV is as follows:
+    The resulting FOR is characterized by a proxy-sensor is as follows:

+        * Reference orientation is the proxy-sensor aligned to the NADIR_POINTING frame.

-        * CIRCULAR FOV sensor: FOR is CIRCULAR with radius = maneuver cone angle + sensor cone angle
+        * If input sensor FOV is CIRCULAR: proxy-sensor FOV is CIRCULAR with diameter = maneuver diameter + input FOV diameter

-        * RECTANGULAR FOV sensor: FOR is CIRCULAR with radius = maneuver cone angle + half diagonal angle of the rectangular FOV
+        * If input sensor FOV is RECTANGULAR: proxy-sensor FOV  is CIRCULAR with diameter = maneuver diameter + diagonal angle of the input rectangular FOV

-        where half diagonal angle of the RECTANGULAR FOV = acos( cos(along-track FOV/2) . cos(cross-track FOV/2) )
+            where diagonal angle of the RECTANGULAR FOV = 2 acos( cos(angle_width/2) . cos(angle_height/2) )

     .. figure:: circular_maneuver.png
-        :scale: 100 %
+        :scale: 75 %
         :align: center

 3. :code:`"@type":"SINGLE_ROLL_ONLY"`

-    This maneuver option indicates that the pointing axis can be maneuvered along the roll axis (= y-axis of the NADIR_POINTING_FRAME) over a (single) range indicated by minimum and maximum roll angles.
-The resulting FOR per sensor FOV is as follows:
+    This maneuver option indicates that the pointing axis can be maneuvered about the roll axis (= y-axis of the NADIR_POINTING_FRAME) over a (single) range indicated by minimum and maximum roll angles.
+The resulting FOR characterized by a proxy-sensor is as follows:

+        * Reference orientation is the proxy-sensor at a roll-position (wrt to the NADIR_POINTING_FRAME) as follows:

+            roll position = rollMin + 0.5 * (rollMax - rollMin)

-        * Circular FOV sensor: FOR is rectangular with:
+        * If input sensor FOV is CIRCULAR: proxy-sensor FOV is rectangular with:

-            cross track = (rollMax - rollMin) + sensor full cone angle
+            angle width = (rollMax - rollMin) + input FOV diameter

-            along-track = sensor along track
+            angle height = input FOV diameter

-        * Rectangular FOV sensor: FOR is rectangular with:
+        * If input sensor FOV is RECTANGULAR: proxy-sensor FOV is rectangular with:

-            cross-track = (rollMax - rollMin) + sensor cross track
+            angle width  = (rollMax - rollMin) + input FOV angle width

-            along-track = sensor along track
+            angle height = input FOV angle height

     .. figure:: single_rollonly_maneuver.png
-        :scale: 100 %
+        :scale: 75 %
         :align: center

 4. :code:`"@type":"DOUBLE_ROLL_ONLY"`

-    This maneuver option is similar to the SINGLE_ROLL_ONLY case, except that **two** (potentially non-overlapping) ranges of roll-angles (minimum and maximum angles) characterizes this maneuver.
+    This maneuver option is similar to the SINGLE_ROLL_ONLY case, except that **two** (potentially non-overlapping) ranges of roll-angles (minimum and maximum angles).

     .. figure:: double_rollonly_maneuver.png
-        :scale: 100 %
+        :scale: 75 %
         :align: center